LinuxFan2718/buy-the-dip/README.md

 node index.js
 ```

-You should see the bot start.
-Currently it loops forever, and prints out the
+You will see the bot start.

-block number and current Uniswap price for DAI/ETH trades.
+It loops until the price of ETH/DAI drops below `maxBuyPrice`, then creates
+a transaction swapping 1000 DAI for ETH on Uniswap, submits it for mining,
+then exits.

 ### Alternatively use VSCode